Electrician (Installation/ Maintenance) Apprenticeship

 About this apprenticeship

-This apprenticeship consists of two pathways, Installation Electrician and Maintenance Electrician and is for those looking for a rewarding career as an Electrician.
+The Electrician apprenticeship consists of two pathways, Installation Electrician or Maintenance Electrician, and is for those looking for a rewarding career as an Electrician.

 Electricians install, maintain and repair electrical systems in industrial, commercial and domestic environments, working in both indoor and outdoor settings.
 They may also contribute to the design of electrical systems.

-The apprenticeship will involve installation, testing and repairing the electrical circuits and wiring found in homes and businesses.
-Work may range from fitting a bathroom shower circuit in a customer’s home to laying equipment cabling in new office developments.
+This level 3 advanced apprenticeship will provide you with a set of specialist skills, knowledge and behaviours which are necessary to work competently as an electrician in domestic, commercial and industrial environments.
+Depending on your employer, work may range from fitting a bathroom shower circuit in a customer’s home to laying equipment cabling in new office developments.

 What you will learn

-- Connection and termination of conductors, cables and cords in electrical systems
+- Connect and terminate conductors, cables and cords in electrical systems

-- Inspection, testing, commissioning and certification of electro-technical systems and equipment
+- Prepare and install wiring systems and electrotechnical equipment

-- Design, building, installation and maintenance of electrical equipment and systems
+- Design, build, install and maintain electrical equipment and systems

-Once you have successfully completed this apprenticeship you will achieve a Level 3 Diploma in Electrotechnical (Installation or Maintenance).
+Once you have successfully completed this apprenticeship you will achieve a Level 3 Diploma in Electrotechnical (Installation or Maintenance) qualification.